k-box/k-box/docs/developer/database.md

 [![Project Database Table Diagram](./images/dms_project_db_entities.png)](./images/dms_project_db_entities.png)

-The figure above shows the database structure of the DMS.
+The figure above shows the database structure of the K-Box.
 In the next sections a more in-depth comment on how some feature are implemented is reported.

 Here the list of the main tables is proposed and described: